cometbft/cometbft/docs/architecture/adr-082-e2e-abci++.md

 ## Decision

 ### 1) ABCI++ requests logging
-We plan to do this at the Application side.
-Every time the App receives a request, it logs it.
+The idea was to do this at the Application side.
+Every time the Application receives a request, it logs it.

 <strong>Implementation</strong>

-The key idea behind this part of the implementation was to log the request concisely and use the existing structures as much as possible.
+The rationale behind this part of the implementation was to log the request concisely and use the existing structures as much as possible.

 Whenever an ABCI request is made, the application will create `abci.Request` (`abci` stands for `"github.com/cometbft/cometbft/abci/types"`) and log it.
 The example is below.